 You can also find groups of rocks.
 This can work, but you have to be more careful.
 Try to find one rock that stands out, and use it to anchor your composition.

 Also: Colorful rocks work best.
-Reds, greens, and obsidian-black rocks are my favorite to shoot.
+Reds, greens, and obsidian-black rocks are a favorite to shoot.

 If you remember this macro photography idea, you’ll come away with some brilliant photos.